 Cloud computing risks and options are ever increasing.
-The “?-as-a-Service” phenomenon is expanding business models and opportunities, bringing costs down and allowing businesses to focus on tasks that bring value to their organisation.
-With it, however, comes the risk of entrusting its precious resource, its data, to the Cloud.
+The “?-as-a-Service” phenomenon is expanding business models and opportunities, bringing costs down, and allowing businesses to focus on tasks that bring value to their organisation.
+With it, however, comes the risks of entrusting its precious resource, its data, to the Cloud.

-Frontier Technology recently gathered Cloud experts, enthusiasts, users and potential users to a briefing that demystified Cloud concepts and jargons and presented options on how businesses can make the most of it while being aware of the risks.
+Frontier Technology recently gathered Cloud experts, enthusiasts, users, and potential users to a briefing that demystified Cloud concepts and jargon and presented options on how businesses can make the most of it while being aware of the risks.

-Neil Cattermull, a favourite panellist in major Cloud discussions in the UK and Frontier Technology’s Executive Director, gave an educational presentation on the concepts surrounding the Cloud phenomenon.
-He explained how the Cloud can be reached via different journeys depending mainly on an organisation’s need and environment: they could either take the Private Cloud, Public Cloud, Hybrid Cloud & Hosted Private Cloud routes.
+Neil Cattermull, a favourite panelist in major Cloud discussions in the UK and Frontier Technology’s Executive Director, gave an educational presentation on the concepts surrounding the Cloud phenomenon.
+He explained how the Cloud can be reached via different journeys depending mainly on an organisation’s needs and environment: they could either take the Private Cloud, Public Cloud, Hybrid Cloud & Hosted Private Cloud routes.